 Prediction of disease severity and clinical course of SCD has been the topic of many reviews and, to date there is no clear algorithm using genetic and/or imaging, and/or laboratory markers that can reliably predict mortality risk in SCD.
 The clinical implications of delineating the genetic modifiers of SCD are significant; it will provide us the ability to predict disease severity based on a genetic SCD “panel”, and dissecting the role of new genetic modifiers might suggest new therapeutic targets for investigation.
 A primary approach for disease risk prediction has been polygenic risk scoring but the results remain moderately successful; they may not be so applicable in a complex disorder such as SCD that has numerous potential predictor variables.
 Towards the advancement of personalized medicine, the Thein group is exploring new machine learning methods incorporating predictive biomarkers (laboratory, imaging, and physiological) with genetic (germline and somatic) risk variants into risk assessment algorithms to improve risk stratification before end organ damage sets in.

 While we apply insights from the basic research to identify new therapeutic targets, the Thein lab is also involved in a project with Dr Bill Eaton (Laboratory of Chemical Physics, NIDDK/NIH) to discover newer anti-sickling agents using high throughput screening of drug libraries.
-Not only will the compounds provide further insight on the sickling mechanisms, but those that show therapeutically significant effects at concentrations known to be non-toxic can be very rapidly approved for clinical trials.
+Not only will the compounds provide further insight on the sickling mechanisms, but those that show therapeutically significant effects at concentrations known to be non-toxic can be very rapidly approved for clinical trials as these agents are either already FDA-approved or under clinical development for other diseases.
 It could well be that this small molecule game changer for SCD already exists among the drugs that are being used for other disorders.
 Furthermore, unravelling the mechanisms of the anti-sickling effects of these agents could well reveal fresh insights on the HbS fiber formation.

 Sickle cell red blood cells retain mitochondria.